Wednesday, May 25, 2011

 refilled, using the same bottles over and over.
 So they really were recycled.
 But

-In her day, they walked up stairs because they didn
+In her day, they walked up stairs because they didn't have an escalator

 in every store and office building.
 They walked to the grocery store and